-About UAF Extension
+About UAF CES

 UAF's Extension is part of the largest informal education system in the world, connecting Extension programs at land-grant colleges and universities in every U.S. territory and state.
 Extension offers hundreds of publications, written and produced by university specialists, which contain practical information of interest to Alaska residents.
 Many publications are free and available online.

 Major program areas include: agriculture and horticulture; health, home and family

 While we may not have an Extension office located in every Alaska community, Extension educators are as close as your computer or phone.
 To find out how we can help you, browse our site or contact the local Extension office nearest you.
 We know you will find the people friendly and the information useful.